trustoverip/tswg-acdc-specification/spec/spec.md

 The Issuer, `i` field value shall be the AID of the Issuer.
 This removes any ambiguity about the semantics of a seal of a transaction event that appears in a KEL.
 When the KEL controller AID and Issuer AID are the same for a transaction event seal that appears in a given KEL, then the KEL controller is making a commitment as Issuer to the transaction event.
 A transaction event seal that appears in a KEL with a different controller AID is merely a nonrepudiable endorsement of the transaction state by some other party, not a duplicity-evident nonrepudiable commitment by the Issuer to the transaction state.
 This may appear to be redundant because the Issuer AID also appears in the ACDC.
 In a blinded state Registry, however, the ACDC SAID only appears in the blinded attribute block likewise in a yet-to-be-disclosed private ACDC, the Issuer is also blinded, so a Registry observer that hosts a copy of the Registry that is not also a Disclosee of either the expanded transaction event and/or the associated ADCD would not be able to confirm that commitment and may thereby be subject to a DDoS attack without the presence of the Issuer, `i` field in the Registy initialization event's public top-level fields.

-##### Registry SAID, `rd` field
+##### Registry SAID, `r` field

-The Registry SAID, `rd` field value shall be the value of the SAID, `d` field of the Registry Inception, `rip` event.
-Because the Issuer, `i` field appears in the `rip` event, the Registry SAID, `rd` field value cryptographically binds the Registry to the Issuer AID.
+The Registry SAID, `r` field value shall be the value of the SAID, `d` field of the Registry Inception, `rip` event.
+Because the Issuer, `i` field appears in the `rip` event, the Registry SAID, `r` field value cryptographically binds the Registry to the Issuer AID.
 The Registry SAID enables a verifiable globally unique reference to the Registry (TEL).
-Update events shall include the Registry SAID, `rd` field so that they can be easily associated with the Registry (TEL).
-The ACDC managed by the Registry also includes a reference to the Registry SAID, `rd` field value, thereby binding the ACDC to the Registry.
+Update events shall include the Registry SAID, `r` field so that they can be easily associated with the Registry (TEL).
+The ACDC managed by the Registry also includes a reference to the Registry in the ADCD's own Registry SAID, `rd` field, thereby binding the ACDC to the Registry.
+To clarify the value of the Registry SAID, `r` field in transaction events is the same value as the corresponding Registry SAID, `rd` field in the associated ACDC.

 ##### Sequence number, `s` field